mk-gloamglozer/mk-gloamglozer/README.md

-# Hi there,
+# Welcome,

-Welcome to the github portfolio of Mike Davies PhD (almost...)
+Welcome to the github portfolio of Mike Davies PhD (viva pending...)

 I'm currently working on expanding my portfolio and new projects will be added daily.